Last reviewed: 19.11.2025

 The employer will also be required to explain to the employee in writing why the decision to refuse the request is reasonable.

-These reforms are expected to take effect in 2027, with the Government intending to consult on the proposals during Winter 2025 and early 2026.
+These reforms are expected to take effect in 2027, with the Government intending to consult on the proposals before then.

 - Train your managers and decision makers.
 Ensure they understand how to deal with a flexible working request, including how to make and record ‘evidence-based’ decisions.